ORIE4741/section/Section 1 Julia/README.md

 ```
 using Pkg
 Pkg.add("IJulia")
+Pkg.build("IJulia")
 ```

 Then open Jupyter notebook by typing `jupyter notebook` in command line.
 You will find the Julia kernel as shown at the beginning.
+(If you already have a Jupyter notebook session open before installing IJulia.jl, refresh the Jupyter notebook webpage. )

 ## Part 2: Access the Jupyter notebook for this section